 At least one Director must be present at all evening, weekend and one-off events and activities organized by Together!
 2012 CIC.

-Directors are responsible for risk-assessing a new activity and for seeking appropriate advice as necessary, and for reviewing the safety of an activity at least annually.
+The relevant Senior Manager is responsible for risk-assessing a new activity and for seeking appropriate advice as necessary, and for reviewing the safety of an activity at least annually.

-Activity Leaders must ensure that they have read and are aware of the risk assessments for the venue and activity concerned beforehand, and raise any questions with the lead Director, in addition to being familiar with the Health and Safety (and other) policies and procedures as a whole.
+Activity Leaders must ensure that they have read and are aware of the risk assessments for the activity concerned beforehand, and raise any questions with the lead Director, in addition to being familiar with the Health and Safety (and other) policies and procedures as a whole.

 During an activity, Activity Leaders should not absent themselves without handing over directly to a suitable deputy.

-Staff and Volunteers should be made aware of the Health and Safety (and other) policies and procedures as a whole, and raise any questions with the Activity Leader.
+Team members should be made aware of the Health and Safety (and other) policies and procedures as a whole, and raise any questions with the Activity Leader.

 All staff and volunteers should have current DBS (formerly CRB) clearance; where this is not possible (for example because of delays in processing these), no staff member or volunteer without a current DBS check should be left alone with participants.

-Staff and Volunteers should not absent themselves during an activity without informing the Activity Leader directly, and must not leave an activity without adequate numbers of staff and volunteers remaining.
+Team members should not absent themselves during an activity without informing the Activity Leader directly, and must not leave an activity without adequate numbers of staff and volunteers remaining.

 VULNERABLE ADULTS

 Together!
-2012 CIC will assist participants who require support to participate in an activity safely, but whose care packages are currently inadequate to enable attendance and participation, to negotiate for the appropriate support with the local authority.
+2012 CIC will assist participants who require support to participate in an activity safely, but whose care packages are currently inadequate to enable participation, to negotiate for the appropriate support with the local authority.

 See also our Safeguarding Policy.

 All participants in regular activities will be asked to provide an emergency contact which will be recorded in the activity register kept by the Activity Leader.
-In the event of a participant becoming unwell or distressed, permission will be sought (if possible) for the Activity Leader to phone the emergency contact.
+In the event of an online participant becoming unwell or distressed, permission will be sought (if possible) for the Activity Leader to phone the emergency contact.

 ALCOHOL & DRUGS

 Any concerns about participants being affected by alcohol or illegal drugs must be brought to the attention of the Activity Leader.
-Assistance should be sought from the venue manager if necessary.

 FATIGUE / BREAKS